viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial-fragments.md

 ## See the components on the configuration page

 Adding a fragment to your robot adds the configuration to your robot.
-The components and services included in the fragment will appear inside a read-only fragment section in the **Components** and **Services** sub-tabs.
+The components and services included in the fragment will appear inside a read-only fragment section in the **Components** and **Services** subtabs.

 ## Next Steps